coreyphillips/moonshine/README.md

 2. Start the project:
     - iOS: `react-native run-ios`
     - Android: `react-native run-android`
-### Feature Roadmap
+### Features
-* Complete:
 * Bitcoin/Litecoin Mainnet & Testnet supported
 * Bech32 support
 * Multiple wallet support
 * Electrum
     * Support for both random and custom peers
 * Encrypted storage
 * Biometric + Pin authentication
 * Custom fee selection
 * Import mnemonic phrases via manual entry or scanning
 * RBF functionality
 * BIP39 Passphrase functionality
 * Support for Segwit-compatible & legacy addresses in settings
 * Support individual private key sweeping
 * UTXO blacklisting
     * Accessible via the Transaction Detail view, this allows users to blacklist any utxo that they do not wish to include in their list of available utxo's when sending transactions.
 Blacklisting a utxo excludes it's amount from the wallet's total balance.
 * Ability to Sign & Verify Messages
 * Support BitID for passwordless authentication
 * Coin Control
     * This can be accessed from the Send Transaction view and basically allows users to select from a list of available UTXO's to include in their transaction.
 * Broadcast raw transactions

 For an up-to-date list of features that are in progress please refer to Moonshine's [issue page.](https://github.com/coreyphillips/moonshine/issues)
 If you do not see a feature that you want feel free to create a new issue requesting it or reach out at support@moonshinewallet.com and let me know.